Do you think your affair partner has some narcissistic traits?

-Obviously, it makes sense that my first piece of advice (if you think your affair partner has narcissistic traits and it’s doing you more harm than good) should be to leave the affair and find yourself someone who is not only available but also available for a balanced, healthy relationship.
-However, after having been caught in a 7-year affair (before breaking free and becoming an Affair Recovery Coach for women just like me), I understand how difficult it can be to leave an affair—especially if you are deeply in love with your affair partner.
-So I won’t even go there, but please, if this sounds familiar and you need to talk to someone about your affair—someone who has been there and WILL NOT JUDGE YOU—let’s chat.
+But after being in a 7-year affair (before breaking free and becoming an Affair Recovery Coach for women just like me), I understand how difficult it can be to leave an affair—especially if you are deeply in love with your affair partner.
+If this sounds familiar and you need to talk to someone about your affair—someone who has been there and will not judge you—let’s chat.

-Alright, let’s jump right in, but just before we do, I want to stress that this list isn’t an invitation to judge others (especially your affair partner) on their behaviours.
+Before we jump in: I want to emphasise that this list isn’t an invitation to judge others (especially your affair partner) on their behaviour.
 Narcissism, just like many other behavioural traits, is simply a pattern of behaviours that a person develops (whether they are aware of it or not) and those patterns create certain circumstances around them.

 Once we recognize a pattern, we get to choose how we show up and react to it.